bttcprotocol/bttc-doc/docs/del-val.md

 * Receive penalties for activities such as downtime

 A Blockchain Validator is the person responsible for validating transactions within the blockchain, and for BitTorrent-Chain, any participant can qualify as a BitTorrent-Chain Validator by running a full node for rewards and transaction fees. selected, and these selected super-representatives will participate as block producers and validators.

+The Validator has two addresses.

+* Owner address: from this address the Validator can handle administration-related functions such as canceling collateral, getting rewards, and setting stake parameters.
+* Signer address: from this address the validator signs checkpoints and runs nodes.

 ### Architecture